IBM/platinum-demos/docs/300-it-automation-automating-incident-resolution-in-instana-using-ansible/demo-script.md

 <details markdown="1">

-<summary>5 - Validate the proper execution of the remediation action</summary>
+<summary>5 - Validating the proper execution of the remediation action</summary>

 <br/>